anonymous-hero001/ti-84-netinteraction/README.md

 3. Press enter to get new messages

+#### TO USE AI:

+1. Open up prgmHELP and insert your question

+2. Open up prgmTRANSFER to transmit the request and get back data

+3. Choose the receive mode on the program to receive the AI response

 ## NOTES:

 This must be plugged into your laptop or computer at all times to receive/authenticate/send messages